A Semester in Urbino, Italy – Spring 2020

 In the spring of 2020 Iowa State University will offer, for the third time, a spring semester in cooperation with the University of Urbino.
 From 2010-2015 Greenlee School Associate Professor Dennis Chamberlin led a multimedia journalism summer program in Urbino and he now takes students to this college town in central Italy for a semester-long program.

-In addition to attending classes that focus on Renaissance art history, literature and political thought, you will take an intensive two-week Italian language course with additional Italian lessons throughout the semester.
+In addition to attending classes that focus on Renaissance art history, literature and food and culture, you will take an intensive two-week Italian language course with additional Italian lessons throughout the semester.
 In the spring of 2018 you will also study photojournalism with a focus on mobile phone image making.
 Classes will take place in the historic city center but many class sessions will also take place outside of the traditional classroom, including trips to Florence, Siena, Rome and other towns closer to Urbino.

 Urbino, a UNESCO World Heritage Site, is a picturesque Renaissance city that sits on top a hill in central Italy.
 Approximately the same size as Ames, the city is rich with art and history that is normally only found in major cities – the painter Raffaello grew up there.
 Today the city, with a population of 15,000, is home to the University of Urbino which brings approximately another 15,000 inhabitants during the academic year.

 Urbino’s historic center is very much alive with the daily activities of the citizens as they pick up groceries at a neighborhood shop or stroll in the evening with a gelato in hand.
 Living in a foreign country for an extended period of time will allow you to integrate into a community in a way that is not possible during short visits.
 Within weeks you will be calling out "Ciao!" to you neighbors.
 Unlike the larger cities of Italy that cater to foreign tourists, you will find that people in Urbino will do their best, with a friendly smile, to help you learn Italian and feel at home in their gorgeous town.